Compliance with open access policies

 The UKRI OA Policy

-The UKRI OA Policy applies from 1st April 2022.
-In scope are publications acknowledging research funding from one of its research councils.
-Publication types in scope of the policy are research and review articles published in journals, conference proceedings with an ISSN, and OA publishing platforms.
-From 1st January 2024, this will also include book chapters, monographs and edited collections.
+The UKRI OA Policy applies to in scope publications acknowledging research funding from one of its research councils.
+This applies to peer-reviewed articles submitted for publication from 1st April 2022 (research and review articles published in journals, conference proceedings with an ISSN, and OA publishing platforms).
+It also applies to long-form publications published from 1st January 2024 (book chapters, monographs and edited collections).